cstby/foundryvtt-world-currency-5e/README.md

 ![screenshot](./images/hide-currency.png)

 ### Hide Converter

 If your currencies aren't meant to be interchangeable, you can hide the currency converter from the character sheets.
+(The converter is currently waiting on updates in the upstream DND5E system before it can work as expected.)

 ![screenshot](./images/hide-converter.png)